Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Methods for Isolated Dynamic VHGR

 In this approach, the backbone first extracts features from smaller segments of the skeleton sequence to capture short-term spatial-temporal relationships.
 Then, long-term temporal modeling is applied to aggregate global context across the entire sequence.

 For example, gesture recognition in autonomous driving has become an important research area.
-In \cite{MG-GCT}, the authors propose a pose-based approach called MG-GCT for recognizing police traffic gestures.
+In \citep{MG-GCT}, the authors propose a pose-based approach called MG-GCT for recognizing police traffic gestures.
 The model uses two graph convolution streams: one to process skeleton joints and another to analyze joint motions.
 The features extracted from both streams are fused and passed through a transformer encoder for temporal modeling, with the final classification performed by an MLP.
-In another approach, TD-GCN \cite{TD-GCN} introduces a pose-based method for IDHGR.
-Unlike traditional methods that use fixed skeleton topologies, TD-GCN employs temporal-sensitive topology learning to enhance feature quality.
-First, graph convolution is used to extract high-level spatiotemporal representations, which are then used to calculate temporal and channel-independent adjacency matrices.
-These matrices help model the skeleton, and the features are fused using the proposed TCF module.
+Authors in \citep{ISLR-STGCN-attention-LSTM-ozdemir2025cross} proposed a dual-stream backbone processing both hand and whole body keypoints using ST-GCN models.
+Cross-attention is then applied to focus on the most important features, which are subsequently pass through an LSTM to model long-term dependencies.